rust-lang/prev.rust-lang.org/faq.md

 #### Is this project controlled by Mozilla?

 No. Rust started as Graydon Hoare's part-time side project in 2006 and remained so for over 3 years.
 Mozilla got involved in 2009 once the language was mature enough to run basic tests and demonstrate its core concepts.
 Though it remains sponsored by Mozilla, Rust is developed by a diverse community of enthusiasts from many different places around the world.
+The [Rust Team](https://www.rust-lang.org/team.html) is composed of both Mozilla and non-Mozilla members.

 #### What are explicit non-goals of Rust?